This updated definition of EMDR Therapy is from the EMDR International Association (Laliotis et al., 2021):

 EMDR is recognised by the National Institute for Health and Care Excellence (NICE) as a treatment for post-traumatic stress disorder (PTSD), and the World Health Organisation (WHO), which also recognises it as an effective treatment for children.

 EMDR Therapy sessions may be longer than the more usual 1 hour sessions.
 90 minutes or 2 hours would not be unusual.
-Occasionally, longer sessions for more intensive work may be arranged.
+Longer sessions for more intensive work may be arranged.

 © Thinking Space – All rights reserved